AlvaroCavalcante/hand-face-detector/README.md

 | Faster R-CNN  |  281.0 (811.5) | 26.3 (79.1) | **99.0** | 96.2
 | CenterNet  |  40.0 | 7.9 | **99.0** | **96.7**

+As observed, the fastest models achieved over 135 frames per second (FPS) on GPU (YoloV7) and 63 FPS on CPU (SSD320), reaching a real-time performance for the task of hand and face detection.

-The models were trained using the [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/official#object-detection-and-segmentation) and the configuration file of each architecture can be found at **src/utils/pipelines**, making it easy to reproduce the results.
+The models were trained using the [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/official#object-detection-and-segmentation) and the configuration files of each architecture can be found at **src/utils/pipelines**, making it easy to reproduce the results.
+To understand in detail how optimizations were made, refer to the original paper (available soon).

+## Testing Models
+To test the models you just need to run the **hand_face_detection.py** script, using the following arguments:

+- **saved_model_path**: Path of the saved_model folder.
+- **source_path**: Path of the video file to test the model.
+The default behavior is to use the webcam stream.
+- **label_map_path**: Path of the label map file (defaults to src/utils/label_map.pbtxt).
+- **show_results**: Either to show or not the detection results.
+- **img_res**: Image resolution.
+Defaults to 512x512.
+- **device**: Device to run the model.
+Defaults to CPU.

+There is a benchmarking video inside utils/test_videos folder that can be used to test the models.

 ## **Training the Model**
 To train the object detector, the first step is to execute the model setup, by running the following script: